Shipping investments: Ship ownership

 Investment in ships involves purchasing or leasing new or second-hand vessels and either operating them directly or chartering them to other operators.
 Investors seek either profits generated from shipping fees, capital appreciation of the vessels themselves, or both.
 Due to the high capital commitments involved, ship investment has tended to be limited to ultra high net worth individuals and syndicates.

 In the UK, investments in cargo ships can qualify for the Enterprise Investment Scheme, making it possible for individual investors to access ship ownership as an asset class.

-Shipping container investments
+Shipping containers

 Investment in shipping containers involves purchasing a container and having an external company manage and lease the containers to merchants.
 Investors are often promised high rates of return based on purportedly growing demand from cargo ships preferring to lease containers instead of buying them.
+The Freightos Baltic Index is an example of an index that is published daily showing the global container freight rates.

 The industry is known to have been targeted by scams, particularly in the form of Ponzi schemes.